 Robert W. Conn

 Dr. Conn is a member of the National Academy of Engineering and a Fellow of the American Physical Society and the American Nuclear Society.
-Awards for his research contributions include the Ernest O. Lawrence Memorial Award presented on behalf of the U.S. President; the McGraw Research Award of the American Association of Engineering Education; the Distinguished Associate Award of the U.S. Department of Energy; and the Distinguished Alumni Award of the California Institute of Technology.
-He has served on advisory committees for the U.S. Government, the National Research Council, the National Academy of Science and several national laboratories.
+Awards for his research contributions include the Ernest O. Lawrence Memorial Award, the McGraw Research Award, the Distinguished Associate Award of the U.S. Department of Energy, and the Distinguished Alumni Award of the California Institute of Technology.
+He has served on committees for the U.S. Government, the University of California, the National Research Council, the National Academies, and several national laboratories.
 Dr. Conn received his B.S. in Chemical Engineering from Pratt Institute.
 He received his M.S. in Mechanical Engineering and Ph.D. in Engineering Science from the California Institute of Technology.